Key establishment \`a la Merkle in a quantum world: Fully Classical Key Establishment Scheme

 \subsection{Lower Bound}

-The proof that it is not possible to find the key \mbox{$(x,x')$} with fewer than $\Omega(N^{13/12})$ calls to~$f$ and~$g$, except with vanishing probability, follows the same lines as the lower bound proof in Sect.~\ref{lowerboundQ}.
-It~is therefore possible for purely classical Alice and Bob to agree on a shared key after calling $f$ and $g$ an expected number of times in the order of $N$ whereas it is not possible, even for a \emph{quantum} eavesdropper, to be privy of their secret with an effort in the same order, except with vanishing probability.
+The proof that it is not possible for the eavesdropper to find the key with fewer than $\Omega\big(N^{7/6}\big)$ calls to~$f$ and~$t$, except with vanishing probability, follows the same lines as the lower bound proof in Section~\ref{lowerboundQ}.
+It~is therefore possible for purely classical Alice and Bob to agree on a shared key after calling $f$ and $t$ an expected number of times in the order of $N$ whereas it is not possible, even for a \emph{quantum} eavesdropper, to be privy to their secret with an effort in the same order, except with vanishing probability.

-We refer the reader to Sect.~\ref{newprotQ} for the meaning of notation $[N]$ and to Sect.~\ref{lowerboundQ} for the definitions of projectors $\pi_1, \pi_2$, and the meaning of notation~$[N]'$.
+\begin{theorem} Any quantum eavesdropping strategy that recovers the key established in Protocol~\ref{proto:cvq} requires a total of $\Omega\big(N^{7/6}\big)$ queries to functions $f$ and~$t$, except with vanishing probability. \end{theorem}